 The girls have learned a lot about history, reviewed things they learned from The History of English Literature for Boys and Girls, and studied the intricacies of language development.
 Our time spent with King Alfred’s English has been rewarding in every way.

 We recommend King Alfred’s English as a ‘living book’, suitable to teach and inspire simultaneously.
 It could be used as a welcome break from grammar, an interesting addition to history lessons, or just a book to read for fun.
 The content is important, God-honoring, and, with the resource list, can be adapted endlessly.
 I think every homeschooled teen would benefit from this course.

 Disclosure: I received a review copy of this book from Laurie J. White, and have expressed my own honest opinions.

-Watch for Eva’s review of King Alfred’s English later this month!
+You will also enjoy Eva’s review of King Alfred’s English

 -originally published April 2016